quill18/ProjectMightySpud/README.md

 ## How to Get It

-You can download the episode-by-episode version of the project from the [RELEASES](https://github.com/quill18/ProjectMightySpud/releases) page -- or stay synched it through normal Git processes (clone/pull/fork/etc...)
+You can download the episode-by-episode version of the project from the [RELEASES](https://github.com/quill18/ProjectMightySpud/releases) page -- or stay synced it through normal Git processes (clone/pull/fork/etc...)

 ## License